chloehooper18/DissertationSimulations/Simulations 1ppt/README.md

-# Simulations - single participant, single electrode
+# Simulations - single participant, single and multiple electrode
-These notebooks walk through a series of simulations of a single electrode for a single participant.
+These notebooks simulation both single and multiple electrodes for a single participant.
 These begin with simulating the Cz electrode which serves as a reference for all following electrode simulations.

 ## 01 - Cz_Simulation
 ### Simulating a single electrode for a single participant